Sturke/Sturke/README.md

 I am currently (in August 2021) working to update my github pages website as a <a href="https://sturke.github.io/" target="_blank" rel="noopener noreferrer">portfolio website</a>.
 I am reviewing my work at FreeCodeCamp and I am preparing to make a move into web development by 2022.
 I want to work from home and become more independent from my typical 9-5 job.

+I just learned that GitHub does not allow target="_blank" to open a new tab from my ReadMe.
+So, I guess I'll need to provide a link on my linked pages to get back to my github profile easily.